YOU'RE ALL BOOKED IN! SO WHAT HAPPENS NOW?

 My recommended shot list is:

-Bride and Groom with both sets of parents
+6 - Bride and Groom with Grooms Parents

 Getting nice shots of the two of you to treasure, is also great for giving you both some time to yourselves.
 I'd always advise around 15-20 minutes minimum before the wedding breakfast and again later before the evening guests arrive.
 That way we can explore a few different locations and also shoot in different light conditions.
 For winter weddings it's always worth doing more earlier while it's light and maybe a little less later on when it's dark.
 This is the perfect time for you to both be yourselves and for us to have some fun!
 Being in front of the camera can be a little strange but don't worry, I just want you to be yourselves and to have a good time so that's all we'll do :)